 Salamanca

-Salamanca is one of the city's most upscale and elegant districts.
-Built in the 19th century around grand avenues, it's packed with prestigious schools, and its streets are lined with designer boutiques, Michelin-starred restaurants and classical architecture.
+The Salamanca district is one of the most upscale and elegant in the city.
+Structured in the 19th century around large avenues, it is full of prestigious schools, and its streets are lined with boutiques of major designers, Michelin-starred restaurants, and buildings with classical architecture.

 - Luxury boutiques on Calle Serrano

-- The Lazaro Galdiano Museum and works by Goya
+- The Lazaro Galdiano Museum and the works of Goya

 Chamberí

-Chamberí is a chic and sought-after district of Madrid.
-Local residents appreciate its traditional atmosphere and elegant architecture.
-Highly attractive to affluent families looking for a central yet peaceful living environment, it is predominantly residential.
+Chamberí is an upscale and popular district of Madrid.
+It is appreciated by locals for its traditional atmosphere and elegant architecture.
+Very attractive for wealthy families looking for a central and peaceful living environment, it is mainly residential.

 The district is distinguished by its tree-lined streets and opulent Haussmann-style buildings.
 Chamberí offers a unique blend of tradition and modernity.